 Knee pain is a common issue that affects people of all ages.

-Research into the use of essential oils suggests that compounds in them may reduce symptoms such as pain, stiffness and inflammation in knees as they have excellent pain-relieving and healing properties to adapt to the needs of the body.
-If unsure, speak with your doctor before trying them!
+Research into the use of essential oils suggests that compounds in them reduce symptoms such as pain, stiffness and inflammation in knees as they have excellent pain-relieving and healing properties to adapt to the needs of the body.
+If unsure, drop me a comment if you would like more information!